gplepage/vegas/doc/html/_sources/outliers.rst.txt

 for the breadth parameter.

-The Bayesian integrals are estimated using :class:`vegas.PDFIntegrator` ``expval``, which is created from the prior.
+The Bayesian integrals are estimated using :class:`vegas.PDFIntegrator` ``expval``, which is created from the prior and the modified PDF.
 It is used to evaluate expectation values of arbitrary functions of the fit variables.
 Here it optimizes the integration variables for integrals of the prior's PDF, but replaces that PDF with the modified PDF when evaluating expectation values.

 We first call ``expval`` with no function, to allow the integrator to adapt to the modified PDF.
+We specify the number of stratifications for each direction in parameter space, concentrating stratifications in the
+``c[0]`` and ``c[1]`` directions (because we expect more structure there);
+``expval`` uses about 3000 integrand evaluations per iteration with this stratification.

-We then use the integrator's :meth:`PDFIntegrator.stats` method to evaluate the expectation value and standard deviation of function of the fit parameters as returned by ``g(p)``.
+We next use the integrator's :meth:`PDFIntegrator.stats` method to evaluate the expectation values, standard deviations and correlations of the functions of the fit parameters returned by ``g(p)``.
-The output dictionary ``results`` contains fit results for each of the fit parameters.
+The output dictionary ``results`` contains fit results (|GVar|\s) for each of the fit parameters.

 Note that ``g(p)`` and ``mod_pdf(p)`` are both batch integrands, with the batch index on the right (i.e., the last index).
 This significantly reduces the time required for the integrations.

 The results  from this code are as follows:

 .. literalinclude:: outliers1.out